assist-project/dtls-fuzzer/README.md

 **dtls-fuzzer** is a Java tool which performs protocol state fuzzing of DTLS servers.
 More concretely, it supports the following functionality:
-1. given an alphabet, can automatically generate a model of a local/remote DTLS server implementation;
+1. given an alphabet, it can automatically generate a model of a local/remote DTLS server implementation;
-2. given a test (sequence of inputs) and an alphabet, can execute the test on a DTLS server implementation;
+2. given a test (sequence of inputs) and an alphabet, it can execute the test on a DTLS server implementation;
-3. run a batch learning task, involving multiple learning runs.
+3. it can run a batch learning task, involving multiple learning runs.

 **dtls-fuzzer** uses [TLS-Attacker][tlsattacker] to generate/parse DTLS messages as well as to maintain state.
 To that end, **TLS-Attacker** has been extended with support for DTLS.